 Where To Stay For Your Fort Lauderdale Weekend Getaway

 For a weekend getaway, I recommend staying at one of the Fort Lauderdale Beach hotels.
-Each of the three hotels I’ve recommended in this post put you steps from the beach.
-Plus, you’ll only be a short drive to Fort Lauderdale’s top attractions, dinging along Las Olas Boulevard, and the airport.
+Each of the three hotels I’ve recommended in this post puts you steps from the beach.
+Plus, you’ll only be a short drive to Fort Lauderdale’s top attractions, dining along Las Olas Boulevard, and the airport.

 From my family’s two-bedroom suite at the Hilton Fort Lauderdale Beach Resort, our private balcony had a view overlooking the neighboring W Fort Lauderdale‘s pool and the Atlantic coast.

 Where I Stayed: Hilton Fort Lauderdale Beach Resort

 As a AAA four-diamond property, the oceanfront Hilton Fort Lauderdale Beach Resort offers an outdoor pool and hot tubs overlooking the Atlantic with a poolside spa, food, and drink services.
 Its 347 spacious suites have separate living and bedroom spaces, kitchenettes, and private balconies.
 For our family vacation, my mom, sister, and I stayed in a two-bedroom suite.
 We loved the hotel’s waterfront views, beachfront location, pool deck, and cocktails at S3 – Sun Sand Surf.
 Check availability for your travel dates now!

 Beachfront Luxury: Conrad Fort Lauderdale Beach

 Another AAA four-diamond Hilton resort, Conrad Fort Lauderdale Beach overlooks the Atlantic Ocean and the New River with luxurious all-suite accommodations, a one-minute walk to the beach, an outdoor pool with private cabanas, an on-site spa, and a fitness center with personal trainers.
 Check availability for your travel dates now!